Mattias-b-Pettersson/Sushi-Yamato/README-TESTS.md

 # Tests

 For the testing i have done the manual testing with clickin all the buttons, filled in the forms, entered wrong data to make sure it wasn't accepted and it didn't break the site.
-But there is also alot of automatic tests that can be run with the command "python3 manage.py test".
+But there is also alot of automatic tests that can be run.

+# Automatic tests

+Automatic tests is in total 40 python tests and 6 jest/javascript tests:

+## Python

+To run the python tests you must comment out the "DATABASES" variable in settings and set the database used for testing to the following in settings:

+DATABASES = {
+    'default': {
+        'ENGINE': 'django.db.backends.sqlite3',
+        'NAME': BASE_DIR / 'db.sqlite3',
+    }
+}

+When that to is do is run the command "python3 manage.py test" in the console.
 If it is necessary to test a individuall app in the project, type the command and add the appname after, like this "python3 manage.py menu"

-## Automatic tests

-Automatic tests is in total 40 tests and they include:

 ### Menu tests: